sergluna/Weather-Forecast/README.md

 ## Description
-The user will ba able to type in a city in order to view the current weather conditions and the 5 day forecast for the selected city.
-The recent cities will also be saved for when the suer returns to the site.
+The user will be able to type in a city in order to view the current weather conditions and the 5 day forecast for the selected city.
+The recent cities will also be saved for when the user returns to the site.

 ---